As Wairarapa continues to fail me in the provision of Malaysian food, I decided it was time to learn how to cook laksa.

 Ingredients (serves 4)

-- 4 seriously heaped tsp Exotic Foods Thai green curry paste
+- 4 heaped tbsp Exotic Foods Thai red curry paste (green is also ok)

 - 1 cup cauliflower cut into small pieces

 - 1 cup broccoli cut into small pieces

 - 1 cup capsicum cut into small pieces

 - 1 cup button mushrooms cut into quarters

 - 3 tsp Sambal Extra Pedas chili sauce (or any other very hot chili)